-These two bigger offers are getting tons of attention – and rightfully so.
-As airlines and other travel companies dig their way out of the pandemic and its pause on travel, these new Chase offers say volumes about banks and their bullishness on travel returning soon.
-That’s crystal clear with the new 60,000-point Chase Sapphire Reserve bonus, as a $550 card loaded with travel perks has been a tough sell for the past year.
+This new bonus is getting a lot of attention – and rightfully so.
+As airlines and other travel companies dig their way out of the pandemic and its pause on travel, this new Chase offer says volumes about banks and their bullishness on the return of travel.
+Banks, airlines, and hotels alike are trying to capture their piece of this pent-up travel demand.

-Keep reading for our thoughts on what this means, and what’s in store for Chase going forward.
+But what does this mean?
+How long will this huge new bonus be available?
+Keep reading for our thoughts and what may be in store for Chase going forward.

-But that started to change over the summer of 2020.
+But that started to change last fall.
 Banks, hotel chains, and airlines suddenly opened the floodgates with new credit card offers with huge bonuses.
 Chase joined the rush in September 2020 with a then-record offer on the Sapphire Preferred for 80,000 Chase Ultimate Rewards points after spending $4,000 in the first three months.
 It ended less than two months later.
+They brought it back in March of this year until this new 100,000-point offer launched last week.

-Meanwhile, American Express has been hard at work updating the benefits and improving the value propositions of their top-tier Platinum Card from American Express and the American Express Gold Card.
-What’s more, both are also out with record-setting bonuses (up to 75,000 on the Gold Card and a whopping 225,000-point bonus on the Platinum Card), and there’s no end in sight for either.
+Chase isn’t alone.
+American Express has been hard at work updating the benefits and improving the value propositions of their top-tier Platinum Card® from American Express and the American Express® Gold Card.
+What’s more, both are also out with record-setting bonuses (up to 75,000 on the Gold Card and a whopping 225,000-point bonus or more on the Platinum Card), and there’s no end in sight for either.
+And one of Chase’s biggest competitors in the mid-tier travel rewards card market, Capital One, is out with a huge 100,000-point offer on the Capital One Venture Card.

 In hindsight, ending the 80,000-point offer on the Sapphire Preferred last November seems premature.
 At the time, consumers weren’t thinking about booking travel yet, and the thought of opening a travel rewards credit card was just not top of mind for many.

 Let’s fast forward to the present.
 Millions of Americans are getting vaccinated each day, COVID cases are on the decline, and travel is looking up for the first time in a year.
-More people are traveling and even more have begun planning trips with hopes of returning to normal by year’s end.
+More people are traveling and even more have begun planning trips with hopes of returning to normal by year’s end or sooner.

-Chase hasn’t explicitly labeled either new bonus as a limited-time offer nor published an end date.
-If you ask us, they’re going to have a hard time dropping these bonuses back down to 50,000 points on the Reserve Card and 60,000 points on the Preferred Card.
+If you ask us, they’re going to have a hard time dropping the Sapphire Preferred bonus back down to 60,000 points on the Preferred Card.
 American Express has had its foot on the gas for months, and we don’t see signs of them letting up.
+Only time will tell how this shakes out.

 Click Here to learn more about the Chase Sapphire Preferred Card.